 Length x Width x Height / 1728 = Cubic Rate

-Note: The longest dimension may not exceed 18″.
+(Keep in mind that the longest dimension may not exceed 18″.)

 To see how this affects pricing, compare the cubic rates below: